 Looking for some fun in New Hampshire on a hot summer day?
 Water Country of New Hampshire is the place to go!
 They offer more top attractions than any other water park in the area, with over 25-acres of attractions, rides for kids and adults, there is fun to be had for everyone.
 If you’re looking for fun things to do in Portsmouth with kids, look no further!

 Beyond this list, there is still a multitude of things to do around Portsmouth.
 From bike tours to art galleries you will find tons to do while visiting the area.
-Complete your visit by staying at Dockside Guest Quarters.
-Located in York Harbor, ME, you’ll get the city experience in Portsmouth, but be able to come home and relax on our serene property, making us an excellent alternative to Portsmouth hotels.
-From our onsite restaurant to breakfast delivered straight to your room, you are guaranteed to enjoy your stay with us.
+Complete your visit by staying at Dockside Guest Quarters, our waterfront Maine bed and breakfast.
+Located in nearby York Harbor, ME, you’ll get the city experience in Portsmouth, but be able to come home and relax on our serene property, making us an excellent alternative to Portsmouth, NH hotels.
+From delectable meals at our on-site restaurant to breakfast delivered straight to your room, you are guaranteed to enjoy your stay with us.
 We look forward to hosting you and hearing all about your adventures in Portsmouth during your stay.